 For the Reddit users whose true alien abduction stories appear in this list, these nightmare scenarios are all too real.
-From waking up in a totally different location to seeing creatures that are not of this world, these accounts real alien abductions will change the way you look up at the night sky.
+From waking up in a totally different location to seeing creatures that are not of this world, these accounts real alien abductions may change the way you look up at the night sky.

 "I can't say for sure what happened to me that night, but here is what I know.